Sacramento Airplane Accident Lawyer

 The investigation process can involve painstaking forensics.
 In addition to gathering pieces of the plane itself that may be missing, investigators must also search for missing persons and identify them upon location.
 Further, cell phone logs, security reports, maintenance and repair reports, pilot and flight logs, weather reports, plane reconstruction reports, air traffic control information, an examination of the plane's engine and engine accessories, a plane systems review, an investigation into human performance, and more must all be collected or conducted, organized, and analyzed.Is A Lawsuit Possible?

 Plane accidents occur for many reasons, but most plane accidents are preventable and would not occur if it weren't for human or mechanical error.
 When it is an act of negligence – the failure to exercise the reasonable degree of care demanded by a situation – any victim or their surviving family members have the right to pursue legal action against the at-fault party with the help of an airplane accident attorney.Determining Liability and Proving Negligence

-While filing a lawsuit is possible, determining liability and proving negligence can be very difficult to do.
-This is especially true if an airplane crash investigation has not been completed, and the cause of the crash has yet to be determined.
+While filing a lawsuit is possible, determining liability and proving negligence can be very difficult.
+This is especially true if an airplane crash investigation has not been completed and the cause of the crash has yet to be determined.
 Further, because more than one party may be liable, knowing precisely who to file a claim against can be confusing.
 For example, consider an instance where a plane's engine fails, and the plane crashes, leading to passenger injuries or death.
 When this is the case, those who may potentially be held liable include, but are not limited to:

 - Manufacturer of the engine, if the plaintiff can prove that the machine was defectively designed or defectively manufactured.

-- The airline company, if the engine would not have failed but for the company's failure to perform necessary maintenance.
+- The airline company, if the engine would not fail but for the company's failure to perform necessary maintenance.